 Discover Bulgaria, one of Europe’s richest areas for archaeology and one of its oldest mainsprings of culture.
-Led by Professor Andrew Poulter, a specialist in Bulgarian archaeology, our tour travels from capital to coast through the country’s impressive ancient sites, historic towns and unspoilt Balkan landscapes.
+Our tour travels from capital to coast through the country’s impressive ancient sites, historic towns and unspoilt Balkan landscapes.

-Overview: As the gateway between Europe, Asia Minor, the Mediterranean and the Black Sea, this cosmopolitan land has created, over the millennia, a remarkably significant world heritage.
-Hidden for decades behind the Iron Curtain, now is the time to experience its wealth of prehistoric, classical and medieval treasures, from the world’s oldest gold to unique Thracian tombs, thriving Roman cities, Byzantine Orthodox gems and the legacy of the Slavic Khans.
+As the gateway between Europe, Asia Minor and the Mediterranean, this cosmopolitan land has created, over many thousands of years, a remarkably significant world heritage.
+Hidden for decades behind the Iron Curtain, now is the time to experience its wealth of prehistoric, classical and medieval treasures, from the world’s oldest gold to unique Thracian tombs, thriving Roman cities, Byzantine Orthodox gems and the legacy of the Bulgar Khans.

 Dates & Prices:

 - 18–29 September 2021.
 Only £1875.
 Booking open.

 - 07–18 May 2022.
 Early booking price only £1875.
 Booking open.

 Single supplement only £210.
 Reserve your place early for the lowest price.